Chilunem/Chilunem/README.md

 Driven by an eagerness to learn new data coding languages and build out exceptional projects, I am committed to continuously expanding my skill set in my pursuit to become a leading data scientist.
 Let's connect and explore how we can turn data into a powerful asset for your organization!

 - 📫 You can reach me on all social media platforms @chilunem and my email is jceemykel@gmail.com
 - ⚡ Fun facts; I am also an aspiring Designer working on my design company I s A a C

+  print (BIO)